-Arousal symptoms.
 It is common to be ‘on edge’ or ‘on guard’ following a trauma.
-You might find it very difficult to relax or find that your sleep is affected.
+For people who have PTSD these feelings tend to persist for even longer than normal.
+You might find it very difficult to relax, or find that your sleep is affected.
 Arousal symptoms include:

 - Feeling ‘on edge’ or easily startled.

-Avoidance symptoms.
 A normal human way of dealing with physical or emotional pain is to avoid it, or to distract ourselves.
-You might try to avoid any people, places, or any other reminders of your trauma.
+When you have PTSD you might try to avoid any people, places, or any other reminders of your trauma.
 You might try very hard to distract yourself in order to avoid thinking about what happened.
 Avoidance symptoms include: